kinde-oss/kinde-react-native-sdk-0-7x/README.md

 ### Android

-Checking `MainApplication.java` to verify the `react-native-keychain` was added.
+Checking `MainApplication.java` to verify the `react-native-keychain`, `react-native-inappbrowser-reborn` were added.
 If not, you need to install manually:

 -   Edit `android/settings.gradle`